 WHEREAS, the Board of Supervisors has determined that cost of assessing property and of collecting taxes, assessments and subventions on such property, exceeds the proceeds to be collected where the factored base year value of real property is $5,000 or less.

 NOW THEREFORE, THE BOARD OF SUPERVISORS OF THE COUNTY OF LAKE ORDAINS AS FOLLOWS:

-Section One: Chapter Eighteen of the Lake County Code is hereby amended to read as follows:
+Section One: Article VIII of Chapter Eighteen of the Lake County Code is hereby added to read as follows:

 ARTICLE VIII.